pratihast/MobIFM/README.md

 # MobIFM
 An offline ‘Geo-Fence’ application: the development of a community-based interective forest monioting mobile application for REDD+ monitoring.
+Data, Code, Application ( still under developmnet) and Manual accompanying the concept is inculed here.

 # Introduction
 Remote sensing is the backbone of national forest monitoring systems.
 For REDD+ MRV, it is important to engage local communities